Modal

 }

-method completely removes the modal from the DOM and all related event listeners:
+Finally the destroy method completely removes the modal from the DOM and all related event listeners:

 modal.destroy()